kritzikratzi/Oscilloscope/readme.md

 1. run `scripts/prepare.sh osx`
 1. Open apps/myApps/oscilloscope/Oscilloscope.xcodeproject and then Build&Run

+You can also build with `make && make run` on the command line.
+The resulting build will have no icon/no proper name/no retina support.

 ### Compiling with Visual studio

+**The visual studio project files are not up to date**

 1. run `scripts/clean.sh`
 1. run `scripts/prepare.sh win32`